Massih Forootan

 By starting postgraduate studies after a long gap, I was urged to use statistical tools again.
 The need for coding skills was raised again with Windows 98 in its glorious days and Windows 2000 and XP coming up, and statistical packages (Minitab, SPSS, and SAS) have become more user-friendly than ever, and learning resources were pretty well populated and accessible.
 Yet I could hardly be happier when found out that Visual Basic has become the kernel of macro language in Microsoft Office, specifically Excel.
 The VBA scripting and SAS package thus became my main tools for programming and statistical analysis for nearly 10 years (selected ANOVA templates).

 After relocating to the United States, I initially joined the IT-agribusiness sector, but after a while realized that my knowledge in statistics and coding was perilously out of date.
 This founded an incentive to join a data science boot camp and add Python and R languages to my set of skills; followed by SQL and Tableau for business intelligence purposes after rejoining the job market.
-Data analysis career journey in road safety, cancer genomics, and education industry has prompted exploring business management and data wrangling tools such as REST-API, GraphQL, PowerBI, and Smartsheet, and I’m looking forward to reconciling my cross-domain experience to develop solutions for seamless and robust data streaming.

-. . / F u n _ F @ c t $
+. . / f u n _ f @ c t $

 - My first email, registered in 1999, was an MS-DOS-based powered by Pegasus Mail.